The Kidnapping of the President: Novel

 The movie is based on Charles Templeton's bestselling 1974 novel of the same name.
 The primary difference between the two is the story's location.
 The book sets the kidnapping in New York City's Herald Square and the subsequent siege in nearby Times Square.
 In the movie, the kidnapping occurs in Templeton's home city, Toronto, with the mob, chase, and explosion scenes commencing in Nathan Phillips Square.

 Although the novel and the film have their differences, senior feature writer at The Globe and Mail Stephen Godfrey found "the film is as easy to 'read' as the book apparently was.
 The inevitable cross-cutting, from fanatical terrorists to the presidential cavalcade, and later, from a nearly unflappable security man (William Shatner) in Toronto, is well handed."

 Critical reception

 The film received lukewarm ratings overall.
 It received a lot of talk from the New York Post and the Newark Star Ledger as well as outstanding reviews from Bergen Records and other newspaper organizations.

-Unlike Bergen Records and other newspapers, Janet Maslin, from The New York Times, disagreed with the reviews because she thought the plot was not fresh enough to be frightening and the characters were not brave enough to do anything new.
+Janet Maslin, from The New York Times, thought the plot was not fresh enough to be frightening and the characters were not brave enough to do anything new.

 Chris Lowry, a writer for Film Reviews, found George Mendeluk's directing uninspiring and Richard Murphy's screenplay mediocre for an action movie.
 Lowry stated, "the film disorients and disturbs the audience at the outset" since the subject of kidnapping a president isn't a funny concept in general.
 He expected the editing to be better as well since the readers of the novel were aware that the setting is different in the film compared to the novel.